top of page

 Search

-Sensory overload isn’t misbehavior.
+As a certified youth and family coach, I support neurodivergent teens and their parents.
+I’ve observed a common theme: sensory overload isn’t misbehavior.
 It’s a call for support, safety, and connection.

 What Sensory Overload Really Feels Like for Youth